On time-interval transformations in special relativity: Lorentz transformation of time-intervals

-This experiment is a modification of the gedanken experiment~3.
-It is designed to derive the length-contraction formula specifically using a material particle (such as a bullet shot from a gun), instead of a light ray as in experiment~3, in order to demonstrate to the student that it is not always necessary to use light rays in such gedanken experiments.
-However, now, our calculations become a little clumsy in view of the fact that the speed of a material particle, unlike $ c $, changes from frame to frame.
+This experiment is essentially the same as the one described in the previous paragraph~F with one change: It uses a material particle (such as a bullet shot from a gun) in the place of the light ray.
+We have included this example to demonstrate that Eq.~\eqref{3} is a good starting point to such calculations.
+Moreover, this example also shows that material particles can as well be used in the place of light rays in such gedanken experiments--a point which we believe, is worth bringing to the notice of a class-room in relativity.
+The \textsl{disadvantage}, however, is that the calculations now become a little clumsy in view of the fact that the speed of a material particle, unlike $ c $, changes from frame to frame.